dhoelzer/Silky/README.md

 * Provide an FFT analysis of periodic traffic flows in an attempt to identify beaconing activities

 ![Silky Screenshot](./screenshot.png "Silky Example")

+# Copyright 2017, David Hoelzer/Enclave Forensics Corporation - All Rights Reserved
+No portion of this code may be used in any commercial product without first notifying Enclave Forensics Corporation and clear attribution and credit for portions copied or otherwise utilized.